ofarrag9/ECommerce-Full-Stack-Web-Application/README.md

 ## Motive

 The motive behind this project is to create a scalable, easy-to-use e-commerce platform that can be customized for various small to medium-sized businesses.
-By leveraging the modern capabilities of Vue.js and Express.js, this platform aims to provide businesses with an efficient way to showcase their products and manage orders.
-Furthermore, this project serves as a practical application of full-stack development skills, demonstrating the integration of frontend and backend technologies to solve real-world problems.
+By leveraging the modern capabilities of Vue.js and Node.js, this project serves as a practical application of full-stack development skills, demonstrating the integration of frontend and backend technologies to solve real-world problems.

+## Technologies Used
+Vue.js: Front-end
+Node.js & MongoDB: Back-end
+Axios: Communicate between the front and back ends
+Firebase: Authentication

 ## Getting Started